-In early December, he called Republican Government Brian Kemp and Raffensperger, seeking a session of the Georgia legislature to dismiss the vote and appoint Trump electors rather than President-elect Biden’s for the Electoral College vote on December 14.
+In early December, he called Republican Governor Brian Kemp and Raffensperger, seeking a session of the Georgia legislature to dismiss the vote and appoint Trump electors rather than President-elect Biden’s for the Electoral College vote on December 14.

 Biden’s victory by 11,779 votes in Georgia, which had not voted for a Democratic Presidential candidate since 1992, was confirmed after a full audit and then a complete hand recount of the ballots.